 Image: Headmaster's School Prefect Book - 1955 Prefect Signatures.

 It was a time when the population of SA was expanding quickly.
 Headmaster Colin Gordon said that the number of boys due to enter secondary education would increase by 150% in the period 1946-1962.
-He said the population of SA is expected to increase from about 800,000 to 1.25 million over the next ten years.
+He said the population of SA was expected to increase from about 800,000 to 1.25 million over the next ten years.
 Mr Gordon also talked about the large number of applications by families for their sons to attend to St Peter’s College – many of whom he could not accept.
 He said “For some years, applications have exceeded vacancies at all stages of the School, but this excess is now reaching a degree which constitutes a major problem”.

 In 1955 we had 490 boys in the Senior School and 321 in the “Prep”.
 This total of 811 was, at the time, the highest we had ever had.
 There were 131 Senior School Boarders and 60 Prep boarders.
 This figure of 191 boarders was the highest since the peak of 202 in 1928.
 The Senior Boarders were in two Houses with about sixty-five boys in each House: School, and Wyatt and Allen.
 There were six dayboy Houses in the Senior School with about sixty boys in each House: Da Costa, Farrell, Hawkes, MacDermott, Short and Woodcock.